 There’s obviously a great deal more that can be said about the multitude of persistent threats to the global financial system.
 It’s likely I will bring this subject up again.
 But I saw Pam and Russ Martens’s insightful article this week and thought it would be a good idea to discuss it here.
 Not just in terms of the concerns they outline, but also as another reminder that there never will be a shortage of threats to retirement savings lurking about.

 As far as how to most effectively deal with those threats, each person has to make his or her own decision about the best way to do so.
 One potential way to help achieve some risk mitigation could be through the acquisition of physical precious metals.
 Gold and silver often have shown a tendency to strengthen during periods of distinct turmoil and generally provide a way to offset losses in other asset classes.
 As I noted in last week’s article, precious metals were among the best performing assets of the Great Recession (financial crisis) and of a pandemic-riddled 2020, which saw the highest level of U.S. unemployment since the Great Depression.

 It certainly is daunting to think about the significant threat posed by and to a highly interconnected financial system that continues trafficking in risky derivatives.
 Still, however powerless one might be to actually prevent any large-scale economic or geopolitical threat from becoming reality, no one is powerless to take steps that may be able to help lower the risk profile of their hard-earned financial resources.
-As far as that goes, some retirement savers might conclude that one way to help achieve that goal for themselves is by adding physical gold and silver to their asset base.

 1 Pam Martens and Russ Martens, Wall Street on Parade, “The Fed Has Misled the Public about the “Strength” of the Wall Street Mega Banks” (April 26, 2021, accessed 4/29/21).